-Twin row configuration, have being extensively investigated in the Corn Belt, because it allows for increases in plant population without having to reduce row spacing, maximizing the space for each individual plant and the crop’s ability to intercept more light throughout the growing season.
+Twin row configuration, have being extensively investigated in the Corn Belt, because it allows for increased plant population without having to reduce row spacing, maximizing the space for each individual plant and the crop’s ability to intercept more light throughout the growing season.
 It is believed that with twin row configuration, producers would be able to take advantage of the benefits of reduced row spacing without major investments in equipment.
 However, contradictory results have being reported regarding the benefits of the twin row system.
-It was reported by Nafziger (2006) significantly higher light interception at V10 growth stage for 0.20 m twin row with 0.56 m centers than for 0.76 m row at plant population densities of 67.1 and 85.2 thousand plants ha-1.
+Nafziger (2006) reported significantly higher light interception at V10 growth stage for 0.20 m twin row with 0.56 m centers when compared to 0.76 m rows at plant population densities of 67.1 and 85.2 thousand plants ha-1.
 However, no difference between twin and single row planting was observed at R2 growth stage.
-Further, it was demonstrated by Nafziger (2006) that the advantage in light interception at V10 growth stage was not translated to yield increase.
-Nelson and Smoot (2009) conducted small and large plot trials to compare twin rows (0.18 m twin row on 0.76 m centers) versus 0.76 m single row with the objective of determine the effects of row spacing and plant population on IPAR and grain yield.
+Further, it was demonstrated by Nafziger (2006) that the advantage in light interception at V10 growth stage did not result in increased yield.
+Nelson and Smoot (2009) conducted small and large plot trials to compare twin rows (0.18 m twin row on 0.76 m centers) versus 0.76 m single row to determine the effects of row spacing and plant population on IPAR and grain yield.
 Their results showed no significant differences for IPAR and grain yield when these planting configurations were compared.

-First indication that seed orientation at planting influenced the leaf distribution was reported by Peters and Woolley (1959).
-They point out that preferential plant growth allowed the leaves of oriented seeds to grow perpendicular to the row and avoiding leaves of neighboring plants to overlap each other, thus leaves occupy the spaces between the rows and the result is increased light interception.
-Further, because leaves intercept up to 90% of incoming solar radiation, soil shading is enhanced resulting on the reduction of evaporative loss, conserving moisture at the soil surface.
+The first report that seed orientation at planting influenced the leaf distribution came from Peters and Woolley (1959).
+They noted that preferential plant growth allowed the leaves of oriented seeds to grow perpendicular to the row thus avoiding overlap of leaves fromneighboring plants.
+Leaves in this system occupied spaces between the rows increasing light interception.
+Because leaves intercepted up to 90% of incoming solar radiation, soil shading was enhanced resulting in reducedevaporative loss, and conserved moisture at the soil surface.
 Recently, Torres et al. (2011) conducted a greenhouse experiment and documented a significant effect of seed orientation at planting on maize leaf azimuth and emergence.
-Moreover, it was measured that at V4 growth stage that corn plants with seeds planted upright, caryopsis pointed down, parallel to the row and planted laying flat perpendicular to the row produced 70 to 90% and 77 to 90% of plants with leaf azimuth between 60 to 90° respectively.
-In addition, other benefits related to seed orientation at planting was observed in the work done by Patten and Van Doren (1970).
+At the V4 corn growth stage when seeds were planted upright, caryopsis pointed down, parallel to the row and laying flat perpendicular to the row, 70 to 90% and 77 to 90% of plants had leaf azimuths between 60 to 90°, respectively.
+Other benefits related to seed orientation at planting comes from work by Patten and Van Doren (1970).
 They showed that seed orientation influenced emergence rate, root penetration, root length and leaf area.